 Matters, such as increased construction activity associated with a new development, may impact on the integrity of high pressure pipelines.
-The key cause of a pipeline failure is puncture or penetration of the pipeline by machinery, such as an excavator or a drill especially during construction.
+The key cause of a pipeline failure is puncture or penetration of the pipeline by machinery, such as an excavator or a drill, especially during construction.

-Amendments to the Infrastructure SEPP notified on 31 August 2018 introduced requirements for consent authorities to notify the pipeline operator of any development application adjacent to a pipeline corridor within 7 days of receiving the application.
-As part of assessing this development application the consent authority must take into consideration any response

-1 Excavation requirements are set out in the Electricity and Gas Supply Acts and Regulations. that is received from the pipeline operator within 21 days of the notice being given.
+The Infrastructure SEPP provides requirements for consent authorities to notify the pipeline operator of any development application adjacent to a pipeline corridor within 7 days of receiving the application.
+As part of assessing the development application, the consent authority must take into consideration any response that is received from the pipeline operator within 21 days of the notice being given.